privcount/privcount/doc/TorEvents.markdown

 underlying resolution depends on the operating system.

 ### Is Outbound Flag
-A string boolean flag: "outbound" for writes, "inbound" for reads.
+A numeric boolean flag: 1 for writes, 0 for reads.

 ### Is Client Flag
 A numeric boolean flag.